 Sen House is a fully licensed, traditional Japanese house, beautifully renovated and modernised in 2017 in traditional Japanese style to provide you with a genuine Kyoto experience.

-The house is located in a peaceful setting nine mins walk south-east from JR Hanazono Station (11 mins from JR Kyoto Station).
+The house is located in a peaceful setting, just a nine-minute walk south-east from JR Hanazono Station (11 mins from JR Kyoto Station).
 The main living area has tatami mat living space, and there is a full modernised kitchen area and a separate toilet and bathroom.
 The house is equipped with a washing machine and complimentary washing powder.

 Located in northwest Kyoto, Sen offers peace and quiet not easily found in Kyoto’s more central areas.
 However, making use of public transport, one can be to Kyoto station in just under 20 minutes and to Sanjo Station to enjoy the Kamo River area in just over 30 minutes, making Sen your ideal base of operations during your stay in Kyoto.

 Sen also offers easy access to the Arashiyama area via Saga Arashiyama Station.
 Arashiyama is one of Kyoto’s most famous sites featuring the stunning bamboo forest and the always-entertaining monkey park as well as some beautiful temples, the most notable of which is Tenryu-ji.

 For fans of otaku culture, the nearby Toei Kyoto Studio Park is a must see and can be reached in under 20 minutes on foot or roughly half that by bicycle or bus.

 If hiking is more your thing, head to the Narabigaoka Tumuli Cluster via the Third Mound Trailhead and make your way to the top for a great view of the city.
 The Third Mound Trail Head is a 14-minute walk from Sen or less than 10 minutes on bicycle.